1860 civil conflict in Mount Lebanon and Damascus: International intervention

 The bloody events led France to intervene and stop the massacre after Ottoman troops had been aiding local Druze and Muslim forces by either direct support or by disarming Christian forces.
 France, led by Napoleon III, recalled its ancient role as protector of Christians in the Ottoman Empire which was established in a treaty in 1523.
 Following the massacres and an international outcry, the Ottoman Empire agreed on 3 August 1860 to the dispatch of up to 12,000 European soldiers to reestablish order.
 This agreement was further formalized in a convention on 5 September 1860 with Austria, Great Britain, France, Prussia and Russia.
 France was to supply half of that number, and other countries were to send supplementary forces as needed.

 French expeditionary corps led by General Beaufort d'Hautpoul, landing in Beirut on 16 August 1860.

 General Beaufort d'Hautpoul was put in charge of the expeditionary force.
 D'Hautpoul had experience and knowledge of the Middle East, as he had served during the 1830s as chief of staff for Ibrahim Pasha in the Egyptian campaigns in Southern Syria.
 The French expeditionary corps of 6,000 soldiers, mainly from Châlons-sur-Marne, landed in Beirut on 16 August 1860.

 D'Hautpoul had instructions to collaborate with the Ottoman authorities in reestablishing order, and especially to maintain contact with the Ottoman minister Fuad Pasha.
 Although the troubles had already been quelled by the Ottomans, the French expeditionary corps remained in Syria from August 1860 to June 1861, longer than the initially agreed period of six months.
 This prolonged French presence in Syria was soon objected to by the British government, which argued that pacification should be left to Ottoman authorities.

 An important consequence of the French expedition was the establishment of the autonomy of the Mount Lebanon Mutasarrifate from Ottoman Syria, with the nomination by the Sultan of an Armenian Christian governor from Constantinople, Daud Pasha, on 9 June 1861.

+Eventually, the Ottoman Empire and the European powers furthered the narrative that the conflict of 1860 was caused by the tribal and religious fanaticism, neglecting its underlying roots in the economic, political and social tensions.
+This narrative led to the oversimplification of the conflict and justified the violence carried out by the Ottoman rule in Damascus.

 In a study of 2002, the French intervention was described as one of the first humanitarian interventions.